davisreinaguerra/Monster_Task/README.md

 # Monster-Box (Arduino Version 1)

-### The Monster Box was originally created by the Watabe-Uchida Lab by Iku Kimura and Brett Graham (Tsutsui-Kimura et al., 2022)
+### The Ptask is a behavioral arena heavily inspired by two existing behavioral tasks.
+The Monster Box was originally created by the Watabe-Uchida Lab by Iku Kimura and Brett Graham (Tsutsui-Kimura et al., 2022).
+The Two-armed bandit task for mice was originally created by Linda Wilbrecht.

 ## Introduction